LiuYuancheng/PLC_and_RTU_Simulator/IEC_104_PLC_Simulator/readme.md

 ### System Design Overview

-After understanding the detailed structure of the IEC 60870-5-104 protocol in previous section, we now present the system design of the Python Virtual IEC104 PLC Simulator.
-The goal is to focus on simulating OT control stack — from physical-level devices to SCADA/HMI systems — in a modular, flexible Python environment suitable for academic research and industrial automation education.
+After understanding the detailed structure of the IEC 60870-5-104 standard protocol in previous section, we now present the system design of the Python Virtual IEC104 PLC Simulator.
+The goal is to focus on simulating OT monitor and control stack — from physical-level devices to SCADA/HMI systems — in a modular, flexible Python environment suitable for academic research and industrial automation education.

 The system architecture is divided into three main components as illustrated in the system workflow diagram: